manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 The protection type should describe the form of protection, such as “Scenic Reserve,” “Wildlife Sanctuary,” or “Recreation Reserve.”
-During data aggregation, PAN-NZ may use these values to assign likely legal Act and section.
+During data aggregation, PAN-NZ may use these values to assign likely legal act and section.
 For example, if a record is typed as “Wildlife Sanctuary” but lacks legal references, PAN-NZ may infer it corresponds to Section 9 of the Wildlife Act 1953.